-On May 28, 2020, the National People's Congress of the PRC approved the PRC Civil Code, which came into effect on January 1, 2021.
+On May 28, 2020, the NPC approved the PRC Civil Code, which came into effect on January 1, 2021.
 Pursuant to the PRC Civil Code, the collection, storage, use, process, transmission, provision and disclosure of personal information should follow the principles of legitimacy, properness and necessity.

-On June 10, 2021, the Standing Committee of the PRC National People's Congress published the PRC Data Security Law, which took effect on September 1, 2021.
+On June 10, 2021, the SCNPC published the PRC Data Security Law, which took effect on September 1, 2021.
 The PRC Data Security Law requires data processing, which includes the collection, storage, use, processing, transmission, provision, publication of data, to be conducted in a legitimate and proper manner.
 The PRC Data Security Law provides for data security and privacy obligations on entities and individuals carrying out data activities.
 The PRC Data Security Law also introduces a data classification and hierarchical protection system based on the importance of data in economic and social development, and the degree of harm it may cause to national security, public interests, or legitimate rights and interests of individuals or organizations if such data are tampered with, destroyed, leaked, illegally acquired or illegally used.
 The appropriate level of protection measures is required to be taken for each respective category of data.
 For example, a processor of important data is required to designate the personnel and the management body responsible for data security, carry out risk assessments of its data processing activities and file the risk assessment reports with the competent authorities.
-State core data, i.e. data having a bearing on national security, the lifelines of national security review procedure for those data activities which affect or may affect national security and imposes export restrictions on certain data and information.
+Core data, i.e. data concerning national security, the lifelines of national economy, important aspects of people's lives, and major public interests, shall be subject to stricter management system.
+Moreover, the PRC Data Security Law provides a national security review procedure for those data activities which affect or may affect national security and imposes export restrictions on certain data and information.
 In addition, the PRC Data Security Law also provides that any organization or individual within the territory of the PRC shall not provide any foreign judicial body and law enforcement body with any data without the approval of the competent PRC governmental authorities.

 On July 6, 2021, certain PRC regulatory authorities issued Opinions on Strictly Cracking Down on Illegal Securities Activities, which, among others, provides for improving relevant laws and regulations on data security, cross-border data transmission, and confidential information management.
-It provided that efforts will be made to revise the regulations on strengthening the confidentiality and file management relating to the offering and listing of securities overseas, to implement the responsibility on information security of overseas listed companies, and to strengthen the standardized management of cross-border information provision mechanisms and procedures.
+It provides that efforts will be made to revise the regulations on strengthening the confidentiality and file management relating to the offering and listing of securities overseas, to implement the responsibility on information security of overseas listed companies, and to strengthen the standardized management of cross-border information provision mechanisms and procedures.

-On August 17, 2021, the State Council promulgated the Regulations on Security Protection of Critical Information Infrastructure, which became effective on September 1, 2021.
+On July 30, 2021, the State Council promulgated the Regulations on Security Protection of Critical Information Infrastructure, which became effective on September 1, 2021.
 Pursuant to such regulation, critical information infrastructure refers to any important network facilities and information systems of an important industry and field such as public communication and information service, energy, transport, water conservation, finance, public services, e-government affairs and national defense related science and technology industry, and other industries and fields that may seriously endanger national security, people's livelihood and public interest in case of damage, function loss or data leakage.
 In addition, relevant administration departments of each important industry and field are responsible for formulating eligibility criteria and determining the critical information infrastructure in the respective industry or field.
 The operators will be informed by the relevant regulatory authority about the final determination as to whether they are categorized as "critical information infrastructure operators."